cloudberrydb/cloudberrydb/README.md

 don't have any spurious whitespace issues in the code that you submit.

 All new functionality that is contributed to Greenplum should be covered by regression tests that are contributed alongside it.
-If you are uncertain on how to test, or document your work, please raise the question on the gpdb-dev mailinglist and the developer community will do its best to help you.
+If you are uncertain on how to test or document your work, please raise the question on the gpdb-dev mailing list and the developer community will do its best to help you.

-### Testing guidelines

 At the very minimum you should always be running
 ```make installcheck-world```